 Have you played Great Western Trail?
 What are your thoughts?

-Let us know your thoughts on the game if you’ve played it, or what you like the look of if you haven’t!
 As pointed out by a previous commenter before we changed to Disqus, one of our pics does show an error – we forgot to put a hired workers in the Station Master spaces!
 What a pair of buffoons.